-- CF1 To maintain and enhance the role of Bennettsbridge as a Local Service Centre in line with the recommendations of the County Development Plan. - CF2 To encourage and facilitate the provision and expansion of community facilities in the village and in particular to regard favourably additional commercial development in the village centre. - CF3 To require that future housing development of ten or more units demonstrates that appropriate capacity exists in the local primary school prior to the granting of planning permission. - CF4 To liaise with the Health Service Executive to investigate the provision of a local GP service and/or health centre facility. - CF5 To require the building of a new indoor sports facility, which will also function as a community hall, as part of future development subject to the Masterplan (as set out in Section 6) for lands to the north of Gowran Road. - CF6 To assist and facilitate the local community in the expansion of the existing graveyard or the development of a new graveyard to serve the needs of the local population.
+- CF1 To maintain and enhance the role of Bennettsbridge as a Local Service Centre in line with the recommendations of the County Development Plan. - CF2 To encourage and facilitate the provision, expansion and upgrading of community facilities in the village. - CF3 To require that future housing development of ten or more units demonstrates that appropriate capacity exists in the local primary school prior to the granting of planning permission. - CF4 To liaise with the Health Service Executive to investigate the provision of a local GP service and/or health centre facility. - CF5 To assist and facilitate the local community in the expansion of the existing graveyard or the development of a new graveyard to serve the needs of the local population.